 3:30-5pm, $5 per participant

-Weekly art and nature activites, held either at The Annex or in Hapgood Wright Town Forest
+Weekly art and nature activities, held either at The Musketaquid Room at 40 Stow Street or in Hapgood Wright Town Forest

 Wild Walks: Led by artists/naturalists, and co-sponsored by the Concord Land Conservation Trust, these seasonal outings explore local conservation lands and teach outdoor and art skills.
 Some walk themes have included canoeing, orienteering, and tracking.

 Basket Making: Debra Rolfe, gifted artist and instructor, offers two classes each semester, suitable for beginner and more experienced weavers.
 Students work with both traditional reed materials as well as local natural materials such as day lilies and grape vine.
 In each class, students learn a new technique and take home a finished product.

 Workshops and Special Weekend Art & Nature Outings

 For all current Arts & Environment classes and workshops, click here.